 Although every car manufactured since 1996 has an OBD port fitted, the practice of standardizing the fitment hasn’t happened, so this means that the OBD port could be ANYwhere in the car, although you can narrow it down usually to the front – under the seat, in the center console, under the dash, in the glove box, near the fuse box … literally anywhere.

-If you’re having difficulty locating the plug, you can sometimes find the location in your user manual, or by giving a dealer a call, or the most simplest … checking online.
+If you’re having difficulty locating the plug, you can sometimes find the location in your user manual, or by giving a dealer a call, or the simplest … checking online.

 You need this: Where is my OBD port?